NRCHKB/NRCHKB.github.io/content/wiki/nodes/host-node.md

 ### Name

-This name will be displayed on your Bridge and also in Home.app.
-It is also possible to change the name in Home.app of your Bridge but this will not change the name in Node-RED.
+This name will be displayed on your Bridge and also in the Home.app.
+It is also possible to change the name in the Home.app of your Bridge but this will not change the name in Node-RED.

 ### Allow Message Passthrough